OfferZen-Community/developers-finance/docs/tax/tax-rebates.md

 In a media release published by SARS on 1 July 2021, they advised taxpayers to carefully consider any claim for home office expenses before filing their income tax returns.
 An incorrect claim could result in the payment of interest and penalties by the taxpayer.
 :::

 _**Disclaimer**: The answers above are only applicable to individuals who are exclusively regarded as tax residents of South Africa.
-This is for information purposes only, and does not constitute profession tax advice.
+This is for information purposes only, and does not constitute professional tax advice.
 We urge you to seek independent tax advise to ensure that your tax circumstances have been properly considered. **The information is only applicable to fixed-salary employees.**_